cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-1.md

 ## Camera Setup

+Before playing the video, we need to reposition and resize the `Main Camera` object.

 ### Set Camera Position

-Before playing the video we need to reorient the `Main Camera` object.
 With the `Main Camera` object selected in the `Hierarchy` tab, set the values for the `Position` parameter to same values as the `VideoScreen` object.

 Next, we need to adjust the `Z` value for the `Position` parameter for the `Main Camera` object.
 Set it to the opposite of the `X` value.